realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing-infinities-and-clamp-modeling.md

 It asks:

 > What keeps this going?
 > What stops it in reality, if reality does stop it?
 > What is missing from the abstraction if the real system does not run infinitely?

+A concise formulation:

+**Infinity is what continuation looks like after constraints disappear from the model.**

 ---